NCAR/DART/observations/obs_converters/AIRS/convert_airs_L2.rst

 -------------------

 The ``convert_airs_L2`` converter is for **temperature and moisture retrievals** from the L2 data.
-The temperature observations are at the corresponding vertical pressure levels.
-However, the moisture obs are the mean for the layer, so the location in the vertical is the midpoint, in log space, of the current layer and the layer above it.
+The vertical coordinate is pressure.
+The temperature observations are defined at standard pressure levels (see Overview).
+Those are defined in each file by the array 'StdPressureLev:L2_Standard_atmospheric&surface_product'.
+Between 2 levels is a "layer".
+A moisture observation is an average across the layer and is defined at the midpoint (in log(pressure)) of the layer.
+This choice makes half of the mass of the layer above the midpoint and half below.
+The midpoints are defined in 'H2OPressureLay:L2_Standard_atmospheric&surface_product'.

 There is an alternative computation for the moisture across the layer which may be more accurate, but requires a forward operator subroutine to be written and for the observation converter to include additional metadata to support this forward operator.
-For more information see the `Future Plans` section below.
+For more information see the Future Plans section below.

-The temperature observations are located on standard levels; there is a single array of heights in each file and all temperature data is located on one of these levels.
-The moisture observations, however, are an integrated quantity for the space between the levels; in their terminology the fixed heights are 'levels' and the space between them are 'layers'.
-The current converter locates the moisture obs at the midpoint, in log space, between the levels.

 The converter program reads each AIRS hdf file granule and outputs a DART obs_seq file containing up to 56700 observations.
 Only those with a quality control of 0 (Best)